Sai-Pratham05/code-mania/README.md

 5. Click "Compile and Execute" to run your code
 6. View the output or error messages in the output window

-## 🌙 Dark Mode

-Code-Mania comes with a built-in dark mode feature:
-- Click the dark mode toggle in the top-right corner
-- Your preference is automatically saved
-- Affects both the editor and the UI

 ## 🤝 Contributing